TEALSK12/apcsa-public/curriculum/README.md

 on their own later.
 Finally, students that have answered all or most of their work correctly receive a day off to do silent work/play on their own, which positively reinforces students to put in the initial effort to win a day off.

-### AP test preparation (cont'd)

-Aligned to the College Board's curriculum framework, students explore the big ideas that encompass the core principles, theories, and processes of computer science.
-Throughout the course, the student learns and practices the skills necessary to be successful on the AP exam.

 #### Big ideas of computer science